XpiritCommunityEvents/HOL/settinguprepository.md

 ![Import Code - Finished](./images/import-code-finished.png)

-Now clone your reporitory to your local machine with the CLI or with your favorite git client:
+Now clone your repository to your local machine with the CLI or with your favorite git client:

 ```
 git clone https://github.com/Microsoft-Bootcamp/attendee-<yourgh-handle>.git